 Impairment damages considers whether or not there are things you can no longer do, or whether you have limitations because of the accident that you didn’t have before the accident.
 For example, if you had to have knee surgery, and can no longer jog or run (and you could before), you have been impaired by your injuries, and are likely entitled to compensation.

 Another cost commonly associated with accidents is the wages a person loses when they have to miss work.
 If you missed work because of the accident, you have the right to be compensated.
 You’ll need evidence, such as employment records, to prove your claim.
-This can be difficult for people who are self-employed, but a good attorney can help you in this regard.
+This can be difficult for people who are self-employed, but a trusted San Antonio injury attorney can help you in this regard.

 Lost wages can also be measured in terms of future lost wages.
-For example, if you were a truck driver making $80,000 per year, but can no longer drive a truck because of your injuries, and you only qualify for a $50,000 per year job, you have likely lost $30,000 per year for every year you live into the future.
+For example, if you were a company vehicle driver making $80,000 per year, but can no longer drive that vehicle because of your injuries, and you only qualify for a $50,000 per year job, you have likely lost $30,000 per year for every year you live into the future.
 Future lost wages can be difficult to calculate, and require specific evidence.
-An experienced injury attorney can help you with this.
+A personal injury attorney can help you with this.